Don Panciera

-High school football
+Early life

 Panciera was a two time first-team All-State quarterback honors for La Salle Academy in 1944 and 1945.
 He quarterbacked La Salle teams to some of the school's greatest seasons.
 As a senior in 1945 he led the Maroon to an undefeated season and a trip to New Orleans for a special high school bowl game at Tulane Stadium.

-College football
+College career

 He was a starting quarterback for Boston College and the University of San Francisco.

-Pro football
+Professional career

-Despite being selected by the Philadelphia Eagles in the 4th Round of the 1949 NFL draft, Panciera joined the New York Yankees of the All-America Football Conference who selected him in the sixth round of the 1949 AAFC Draft.
+Despite being selected by the Philadelphia Eagles in the fourth round of the 1949 NFL draft, Panciera joined the New York Yankees of the All-America Football Conference who selected him in the sixth round of the 1949 AAFC Draft.
 In 12 games, he completed 51 of 150 passes for 5 touchdowns and 16 interceptions.
 The conference folded after the 1949 season, so in 1950 Panciera played defensive back for the Detroit Lions, recording 1 interception in 4 games.
 In 1952, he joined the Chicago Cardinals of the National Football League.
 In 8 games he completed 35 of 96 passes for 582 yards, 5 touchdowns, and 9 interceptions.

-In 1953, he joined the Toronto Argonauts of the Canadian Rugby Union, but appeared in only 1 game.
+In 1953, Panciera joined the Toronto Argonauts of the Interprovincial Rugby Football Union, but appeared in only 1 game.
+He signed with the Ottawa Rough Riders in 1954 but was later released after being beat out by Johnny Gramling.

-After Football
+Personal life

 After his playing days he served as an assistant coach at the University of Dayton for three years and Boston College for a year.
 In 1960, he began working for General Motors in New England and in 1970 was awarded a GM dealership in Wakefield, Rhode Island.